backupbrew/switchbrew/Applet Manager services.md

 | 50  | \[8.0.0+\] SetHomeButtonDoubleClickEnabled |                                                                                                                |
 | 51  | \[8.0.0+\] GetHomeButtonDoubleClickEnabled |                                                                                                                |

-These commands copy data from/to a state buffer and the user specified buffer.
+ReadThemeStorage/WriteThemeStorage: these commands copy data from/to a state buffer and the user specified buffer.
 The size of the state buffer is 0x400-bytes.

 ## ILibraryAppletProxy